-I hope the growth opportunity questions throughout this resource help you identify areas you think could be a problem or need improving.
+I hope the growth opportunity questions throughout this resource help you identify areas you think could be a problem and need improving.

 With this point in mind, commit to making a change one step at a time, to lean away from relying on defensive behaviour.

 Learning new healthy strategies to process problems, communicate and work through strategies constructively will help you to:

 - Identify triggers and your window of tolerance

 - Be more open and receptive to new ideas and listening

 - Communicate better by seeking to listen and understand

 - Help other’s and create resilient relationships, families and collaborative networks

 - Grow in character – and inspire others